 - Graduate Record Examination (GRE): Submit official scores directly to PTCAS using the Puget Sound/PTCAS code: 7694.
 Scores should not be more than five years old.

 - Prerequisite course descriptions from all non-Washington, Oregon, Idaho, or Hawaii institutions attended submitted via PTCAS in supplemental questions for Puget Sound.

-- $50 application fee submitted directly to Puget Sound via mail.
+- Supplementary Application Fee Payment Form and $50 application fee submitted directly to Puget Sound via mail.
 Checks should be made out to University of Puget Sound and reference the student's full name, PTCAS ID number, and the PT program (for example: "Robin Jones, 20111219620, PT").